sachinbhat024/Airline-Customer-Satisfaction-ML/README.md

-The project was commissioned by the Customer Insights Manager, VayuAir (a ficticious airline).
+The project was commissioned by the Customer Insights Manager, VayuAir Australia (a ficticious airline).
 Their objective is to extract insights from the data and predict customer satisfaction while identifying the ways to boost customer engagement and retention.
 We have identified it as a classification problem and used the supervised machine